jbahamon/jbahamon.github.io/_pages/projects.md

 These are projects I am actively working on.

+* [Kadath](https://github.com/jbahamon/Kadath) (in-progress name).
+A JRPG based on H.P.
+Lovecraft's "The Dream-Quest of Unknown Kadath".
+Made using Godot.
+I might try to extract some libraries that could be used for other projectst from here (see [DialogBoxes](https://github.com/jbahamon/DialogBoxes) and [Keyboard-based Tab Container](https://github.com/jbahamon/godot-keyboard-based-tab-container) as rough, early examples)

+## Inactive projects

+Projects I might come back to at some point.

-* [HuasoWare](https://jbahamon.github.io/HuasoWare): A WarioWare but with
+* [HuasoWare](https://github.com/jbahamon/HuasoWare): A WarioWare but with
 chilean-themed microgames.
+Made in Godot.
 Try it out [here](http://anakena.dcc.uchile.cl/~jbahamon/HuasoWare/HuasoWare.html).

-## Inactive projects

-Projects I'll probably work on at some point.

 * [CTM](https://jbahamon.github.io/CTM): A MUGEN-based fighting game involving Chrono Trigger's characters.